learning2hash/learning2hash.github.io/_publications/qi2022principled.markdown

 bibkey: qi2022principled
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2203.00913'}
-tags: ['Cross-Modal', 'Unsupervised', 'Shallow', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Tools and Libraries', 'Hashing Methods', 'Applications']
 ---
 Image forensics is a rising topic as the trustworthy multimedia content is critical for modern society.
 Like other vision-related applications, forensic